paullalonde/macos-parallels-base-vms/README.md

 Packer then waits until it can establish an SSH connection to the VM.
 Once it can, it saves the VM into the `vms` directory.

-While Packer is waiting, one must perform a number of manual steps within the VM in order to actually complete the installation of macOS.
+While Packer is waiting, you must perform a number of manual steps within the VM in order to actually complete the installation of macOS.
 That's because macOS installation is designed to be interactive;
 there's no simple way (ignoring MDM solutions) to do it in an unattended manner.